Employee retention policy | Sample & best practices

 Leapsome can help with that.
-As a fully integrated solution for people enablement, our platform combines the tools you need for a holistic approach to team management, including our dedicated features for Performance Reviews, Goals & OKRs, 1:1 & Team Meetings, Engagement Surveys, as well as Promotion and Compensation.
+As a fully integrated solution for people enablement, our platform combines the tools you need for a holistic approach to team management, including our dedicated modules for Instant Feedback, Reviews, Goals, Meetings, Surveys, and Compensation.

 💪 Don’t let your best talent slip away

-Take advantage of Leapsome’s Engagement Surveys and Feedback tools to identify and address areas where your staff may be disengaged.
+Take advantage of Leapsome’s Surveys and Instant Feedback modules to identify and address areas where your staff may be disengaged.

 👉 Book a demo